We live in a complex society. Even common activities can be exceedingly complex.

 Facts & Procedural History

 The taxpayers owned a boat chartering company.
 It was incorporated in the Cayman Islands.
 It was taxed as a disregarded entity.
 Thus, the taxpayers reported the income and expenses on a Schedule C, Profit and Loss from Business, on their personal income tax returns.
-The chartering company produced losses each year.
+As with many start-ups, the chartering company produced losses each year.

+Litigation ensued in the U.S. Tax Court.
 The taxpayers filed summary judgment to ask the tax court to conclude that the charter expenses were not miscellaneous itemized deductions.
-The tax court opinion answers this question.
+The tax court opinion addressed this question.

 The Hobby Loss Rules

 The hobby loss rules say that losses are not allowable if they are associated with an activity that is not entered into for a profit.
-There are several factors that establish whether an activity is entered into for a profit.
+This also means that, by an large, the IRS auditor is in the position of determining whether the taxpayer entered into the business with the intent to earn a profit.

 The hobby loss rules go on to say that expenses associated with hobby losses are still allowable if they would otherwise be deductible.
 For example, property taxes may be reported as a business expense on Schedule C. If the expense is for an activity that is a hobby, the property taxes may still be deductible on Schedule A. Thus, the hobby loss rules might not limit this type of deduction.